hausgold/rimless/README.md

 for later processing.
 Its not searchable, its never touched by the backend, but its present.

-Thats a case we're experienced and kind of solved on the rimless gem.
+That's a case we're experienced and kind of solved on the rimless gem.
 You can make use of the `Rimless.avro_schemaless_h` method to [sparsify the data recursively](https://github.com/simplymeasured/sparsify).
 Say you have the following metadata hash: